 From their first semester on campus, Colgate students engage in a career pathway of their choosing, with room to explore but also a framework to help them stay on course.
 First-year students get help identifying their strengths and interests.
 Sophomores develop relationships with career advisers and form a growing awareness of industries, hiring timelines, and what it takes to compete.
 Juniors gain essential experience in internships, research, and volunteerism, which sets up a senior year of applying for graduate school, fellowships, and employment.
 All along, Colgate's career team helps students reflect, embrace, and act on all their experiences.

-acceptance rate for the Class of 2019.
-Compare to the national average of 70%.
+Law school acceptance rate; compare to the national average of 70%